finalfire/emotional-experience-esports/README.md

 # Investigating the Emotional Experiences in eSports Spectatorship: the Case of League of Legends

-This GitHub repository contains the data and source code related to the paper _"Investigating the Emotional Experiences in eSports Spectatorship: the Case of League of Legends"_ by Francesco Cauteruccio and Yubo Kou.
-The paper is currently submitted for publication.
+This GitHub repository contains the data and source code related to the paper _"Investigating the Emotional Experiences in eSports Spectatorship: the Case of League of Legends"_ by Francesco Cauteruccio and Yubo Kou (Information Processing & Management, 60(3), 2023).

 For any further information, feel free to reach out to us via email (Francesco Cauteruccio, [f.cauteruccio@staff.univpm.it](mailto:f.cauteruccio@staff.unvipm.it)).